Kaio1005/Kaio1005/README.md

 - 🔭 I’m currently working on ...

-- 🌱 I’m currently learning Machine Learning, Computer Networks, Operating Systems and Natural Computing.
+- 🌱 I’m currently learning Machine Learning, Computer Networks, Operating Systems, Natural Computing and some French 🇫🇷.

 - ⚡ Fun fact: In TTRPGs I usually play as the guy who always has ways to deal with problems.